Oasis (band): 2024–2026: Oasis Live '25 Tour and Rock and Roll Hall of Fame induction

 On 20 June, the band launched a collaboration with German clothing brand Adidas for a line of clothes titled "Original Forever".
 On 4 July 2025, the band performed their first show in 16 years as part of their Oasis Live '25 Tour at Principality Stadium in Cardiff, Wales.
 On 2 August, during the band's show at Wembley Stadium, a fan died after falling from the upper tier near the end of the concert.
 The band released a statement expressing their "shock and sadness" and offering condolences to the man's family.

-On 22 August, Big Brother Recordings released the box set Complete Studio Album Collection, announced the month prior, consisting of all seven studio albums from the band's original 1991 to 2009 timeline, alongside The Masterplan, in promotion of the Oasis Live '25 Tour.
+On 22 August, Big Brother Recordings released the box set Complete Studio Album Collection, announced the month prior, consisting of all the band's seven albums alongside The Masterplan, in promotion of the Oasis Live '25 Tour.

-In October 2025, Arthurs announced he was pulling out of the Asian and Australian legs of the tour, to undergo treatment following a diagnosis of prostate cancer earlier in the year.
+In October 2025, Arthurs announced he was pulling out of the Asian and Australian legs of the tour to undergo treatment following a diagnosis of prostate cancer earlier in the year.
 It was later revealed that Mike Moore (whom had also toured with Liam) would fill in for Arthurs during those dates.

-In November 2025, Liam Gallagher has said that Oasis will need to “sit down and discuss” whether the band will continue after the remaining dates of their Live ’25 tour.
-His comments came after fans questioned him about future shows, following earlier hints that he might return to the stage next year — though he clarified that he wasn’t certain it would be with Oasis.
-He added that although he would personally “tour till the day we die,” the decision rests with the entire band, noting that some of his recent remarks had “raised a few eyebrows” among those working behind the scenes.
+On 23 November, Oasis played the final show of their 2025 tour at Estádio do Morumbi in São Paulo, Brazil.
+The final leg of the tour, which included Richard Ashcroft as a support act, also included an emotional tribute to late bassist Gary "Mani" Mounfield (of Stone Roses and Primal Scream fame).

+In 2026, after two previous nominations, the band was inducted into the Rock and Roll Hall of Fame, with their induction ceremony scheduled for 14 November in Los Angeles.
+In addition to the Gallagher brothers, the other inducted members included Arthurs, Archer, Bell, White, McCarroll, and McGuigan.
+Shortly after the induction announcement, Liam Gallagher confirmed on X that he and Noel would be attending the ceremony.

+2026–present: Oasis Live '27 Tour

+In September 2026 the film Oasis: Don't Look Back in Anger, a documentary about the band's 2025 reunion tour, was released.
+It was written by Steven Knight and directed by Dylan Southern and Will Lovelace.
+Later that month, Oasis officially announced Oasis Live '27, a 38-date world tour scheduled to take place across the United Kingdom, Ireland, mainland Europe and the United States.
+The band announced the tour through its official social media channels.
+The announcement followed weeks of speculation surrounding a possible continuation of the band's reunion.
+In a talkSPORT interview hours after the announcement, Noel Gallagher ruled out the possibility of the band recording and releasing new material.